Frequently Asked Questions about our Wedding Photography:

 What is “Natural Light” photography?

 Some photographers these days are advertising themselves as “Natural Light” photographers.
 This is not something that is extraordinary.
 In reality, it simply means capturing pictures in whatever lighting conditions are available, without the use of any photographic lighting equipment to improve the overall look.
 This may work in some situations, such as a complete shaded area as an overcast day, or window light portraits.
 But what if the pictures are taken under direct sunlight with no shaded area?
 If the sun is not diffused by a “diffusion panel” or “fill flash” used to fill in the harsh shadows caused by the direct sunlight – the result will be a very unflattering portrait, (see above example).
 To eliminate the shadows, these photographers may possibly place the sun directly behind of or in front of the subject.
 The results can be either the subject squinting because the sun is in their eyes, or possible lens flare caused by the sun shining into the camera lens – giving the overall look of the image to be washed out.
 Another example is when the subject is photographed in a shaded area with a predominate sunny background.
 The result is always a “nuclear explosion” for the background (see example below), since the camera never can expose for both, with washed out colors.
 I’m sure some of you have taken pictures like this before.
 What is sacrificed is a very beautiful background.
 Professional lighting is required to balance the subject with the background for a most beautiful portrait with rich saturated colors.
 Professional photographers know how to use professional lighting to enhance portraits, and depending on the situation, make it look like no additional lighting was used at all.

 Natural Light Photography Professional Lighting for nice balancing and colorful backgrounds.

-Is a second photographer needed?
-Why do some outfits use 2 photographers?
+Is a second photographer really needed?

 Quantity vs. Quality?